W. Lee O'Daniel

 Wilbert Lee "Pappy" O'Daniel (March 11, 1890 – May 11, 1969) was an American Democratic Party politician from Texas, who came to prominence by hosting a popular radio program.
 Known for his populist appeal and support of Texas's business community, O'Daniel served as the 34th governor of Texas (1939–1941) and later its junior United States senator (1941–1949).
-O'Daniel chose not to run for reelection to the Senate in 1948 and was succeeded by future U.S. president Lyndon B. Johnson.
+O'Daniel chose not to run for reelection to the Senate in 1948 and was succeeded by his 1941 Democratic primary opponent and future U.S. president Lyndon B. Johnson.

 O'Daniel was also a songwriter who composed "Beautiful Texas".

 Early life

 O'Daniel was born in Malta, Ohio.
 His father was killed in an accident while O'Daniel was a boy, and his mother remarried.
 The family moved to a cattle ranch near Arlington, Kansas.
 O'Daniel attended local schools and graduated from the two-year program at Salt City Business College in Hutchinson, Kansas.
 In 1909 he relocated to Anthony, Kansas to become a stenographer and bookkeeper for a flour milling company.
 After time with companies in Kansas City, Missouri and New Orleans, in 1925 he began to work for the Burrus Mill flour company in Fort Worth.